Ecwid/ecwid-api-docs/includes/_cart.md

 couponApplied | boolean | `true`/`false`: shows whether a discount coupon is applied for this item selectedOptions | Array\<*OrderItemOption*\> | Product options values selected by the customer dimensions | \<*OrderItemDimensions*\> | Product dimensions info couponAmount | number | Coupon discount amount applied to item.
 Provided if discount applied to order.
-Is not recalculated if order is updated later manually discounts | Array\<*OrderItemDiscounts*\> | Discounts applied to order item 'as is'.
-Provided if discounts are applied to order (not including discount coupons) and are not recalculated if order is updated later manually
+Is not recalculated if cart is updated later manually discounts | Array\<*OrderItemDiscounts*\> | Discounts applied to order item 'as is'.
+Provided if discounts are applied to cart (not including discount coupons) and are not recalculated if cart is updated later manually

 #### OrderItemTax
 Field | Type |  Description